 Large Munsterlanders are uncomplicated when it comes to their training and can take a standard amount of pressure.
 They do best with a positive approach.

 Common to large breed dogs, hip dysplasia can occur in the LMs but getting a dog from parents that have been screened can minimize that risk.
 Cataracts have been identified as a potential health problem in the breed.

 Finding a Good Breeder

 There are far fewer Large Munsterlanders than Small Munsterlanders in the U.S. The Large Munsterlander Association of America and the Large Munsterlander Association of Canada are the best resources for locating a breeder.
+You can also check out the North American Hunting Dog Association (NAVHDA).
 The American Kennel Club does not recognize the breed.

 Nancy Anisfield is an outdoor writer and hunting dog photographer, creative director for the Ugly Dog Hunting Company, member of the Pheasants Forever / Quail Forever Board of Directors, and co-owner of the Track2Wing Project which grants Action trackchairs to individuals with mobility challenges who want to train and hunt with bird dogs.
 She and her husband live in Hinesburg, Vermont, where their lives are governed by her two German shorthaired pointers and his two German wirehaired pointers.